 Where I actually got the idea of the inherent worth of every being was a movie called An [Sweet Bean].
 It’s about an old Japanese woman who wants to make red bean jam and she is seeking for a place that will pay her to make it.
 And because she had leprosy when she was young, she was confined to an apartment for a long time.
 And she meets a man who works in a pastry shop.
 But during the movie, you find out that he doesn’t want to do the job; that he hates it.
 And he’s only doing it because he committed some mistake in the past and owes money.
 But then this woman teaches him that we all have inherent worth and I doesn’t matter what we’ve done in the past or what we are doing in the present.
 We should just be.

 I do a lot of things that contradict this belief.
 I am constantly judging myself for how slowly I’m progressing – that I haven’t got the right job; that I’m not fluent in Japanese.
 But instead I should just appreciate being alive.
-And I’m constantly judging others, family and friends who don’t seem to be going anywhere, and I’m asking, “why aren’t they trying?”
+And just as I judge myself, it is hard not judge others, who don’t seem to be going anywhere, and ask, “why aren’t they trying?”
 But perhaps they want to just be.